tomasz90/ryanair-project-cucumber-selenium/README.md

 * I implemented simple mechanism to capture screenshot whenever test fails

 * During test every action is logged into console

+* After test is performed report is generated in cucumber-reports folder